 In my early mom years, I realized I was asking the same questions and yielding little dialogue.
 I needed to help to get the conversations going if I was going to make the most of the precious time we had together.
 At the dinner table are perfect moments to continue discussions about humility, kindness, and compassion while cultivating active listening skills.

 So if you are looking for some fun and engaging ways to start conversations during dinner, you are in the right place.
 Here are my three easy ways to get everyone talking.

 1. Q & A a day for kids: A Three-year journal

 Several years ago, I was searching for ways to get everyone more involved in talking during dinner time.
 At that point, the ages of our sons ranged from four to seventeen and finding topics that everyone could discuss was sometimes challenging.
 That is when I saw this book Q & A a day for kids on Amazon.
 Originally, it is designed for one kid to be able to keep as a three-year journal, but I found it worked well for our entire family.
 Instead of just capturing the response of one person, I simply place our initials on each line and document everyone’s response.

 What I love most about this conversation starter is the ability to go back to review our responses from the previous year.
 We enjoy reviewing whether our responses have evolved or stayed the same over the years.
 Plus, the author also has other books that work well for couples and one designed specifically for moms.

 2. Sweet and sour

-Listening to our spouse and/or children highlight the sweet and sour of their day gives better insight to their world.
-We can use this time to know where we can provide support and encouragement to those we love.
+Listening to our spouse and/or children highlight the sweet and sour of their day at dinnertime gives us better insight to their world.
+We can use dinnertime to know where we can provide support and encouragement to those we love.

 3. Would you rather?